SNodeC/snode.c/docs/config-json.md

 Node fields include:

-- `id`: `app` for the root node or the stable dotted path for children.
+- `id`: `app` for the root node or the stable dotted path for children, including generated anonymous segments when needed.
 - `kind`: best-effort node kind.
 - `kindSource`: source of the kind classification, for example `root`, `cli11-group`, or `heuristic-cli11-group`.
 - `name`